 The Proud Mary's formed in 1999 as an association for women all over the world whose name contains the name Mary or any derivative of Mary, such as Maria or Maree.
 The group formed after it was discovered that P.L Travers had been born in Maryborough, and so in a way so had Mary Poppins.
-The groups annual Mary Morning Tea, started in 1999 a hundred years after P.L.
-Travers birth, became the cayalyst for todays Mary Poppins Festival.
+The group's annual Mary Morning Tea, started one hundred years after P.L.
+Travers birth, became the catalyst for today's Mary Poppins Festival.

-If you happen to have the name Mary (or any derivative of Mary) make sure to come sign the Mary Register inside the Story Bank to have your name alongside Mary's from all over the globe.
+If you happen to have the name Mary (or any derivative of Mary) make sure to come sign the Mary Register inside The Story Bank and see your name alongside other Marys from all over the globe.